connervieira/Predator/docs/USAGE.md

         - Example: `python3 main.py 3`
             - This command will force Predator to start into mode 3, which is dash-cam mode.
         - To learn more about each mode, see the mode descriptions below.
-        - If no mode number is supplied, Predator will respect the `auto_start_mode` configuration value instead.
-If the `auto_start_mode` configuration value is not set, then Predator will prompt the user to select an operating mode after start-up.
+        - If no mode number is supplied, Predator will respect the `auto_start` configuration value instead.
+If the `auto_start` configuration value is not set, then Predator will prompt the user to select an operating mode after start-up.
     - To force Predator to use a particular working directory, instead of the one specified in the configuration, add the directory path as the second command line argument.
         - A mode number must be entered as the first command line argument to specify a working directory.
         - Example: `python3 main.py 2 /home/pi/PredatorData/`